 Kids' Wall Mural Ideas

-How to Make a Wall Mural
+How to Create Your Own Wall Mural

 Wall murals are a striking way to decorate a child's room.
 Many wall murals are available to just paste on the wall as:

-- Full sized Wallpaper.
+- full sized wallpaper

 For a cheaper and more unique look, consider painting your own wall mural.
 It isn't as hard as you'd think.
 If you can trace and paint inside the lines, you can probably do a wall mural.
 Or maybe you have an artsy friend you can call on to help.
 All you need is:

-- Brushes, markers, pencils and drop cloths.
+- brushes, markers, pencils, and drop cloths.

 Winnie the Pooh Wall Murals